I Want To...

-Authority to develop, implement, and monitor the human research protection program has been designated by the Deans of JHUSOM and JHUSON and the President of KKI to one Institutional Official (IO), the Vice Dean for Clinical Investigation.
 The JHM IRBs are authorized by the IO to review human subjects research projects and clinical investigations conducted by Hopkins faculty and staff in accordance with the JHU Policy on Institutional Review Board Authority.
 All faculty and staff at the Organization must submit for JHM IRB review any human subjects research project, regardless of funding source (or lack thereof) and/or location at which the research will be conducted.
 JHM IRB approval or acknowledgement is required before a project may begin.

-Except for research that is exempted or waived under 45 CFR 46.101(b) or 45 CFR 46.101(i), all human subjects research conducted at the Organization will be reviewed, prospectively approved, and subject to continuing oversight and review at least annually by the JHM IRB.
+Except for research that is exempted or waived under 45 CFR 46.104 or 45 CFR 46.101(i), all human subjects research conducted at the Organization will be reviewed, prospectively approved, and subject to continuing oversight and where applicable, annual review by the JHM IRB.
 The review will address the criteria listed in 45 CFR 46.111 and 21 CFR 111: that risks to subjects are minimized through sound research design and are reasonable in relation to anticipated benefits and knowledge gained; that the selection of subjects is equitable such that no population or subpopulation bear an imbalance of the burden of research or enjoy an inequitable share of the benefits; that the informed consent process and documentation plan is appropriate; that the safety of the study is protected by an appropriate plan and monitored by an independent party, if needed; that the privacy of subjects and the confidentiality of study data is protected; and that adequate protections are in place for vulnerable populations.
 The IRB will evaluate whether resources are adequate to protect participants’ rights and welfare.